smunix/ghc/README.md

 3. We want to eventually build an entire operating system purely in haskell

 ## IO Proposal
-The proposal is that we introduce a type class called `Hardware` that encapsulates, you guessed it...
+The proposal is that we introduce a type class called `Hardware` that encapsulates, you guessed it... hardware!
 ```haskell
 {-# LANGUAGE FunctionalDependencies #-}